Hendrix-CS/csci320/projects/bare_metal_editor.md

 * Each window has an outline of period (`.`) characters.
 * Each window has a header with one of `F1`, `F2`, `F3`, or `F4` in the center.
 * Initially, the `F1` window is active.
+* Pressing a function key makes the corresponding window active.
 * The currently active window should have a color-highlighted outline.
 * The currently active window is where keystrokes appear.